stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

    `castToSomething` functions, one per widget (for example we have `castToWindow` for windows).

-Having the actual object like that button or main window itself, it's easy to proceed just like with manually constructed form to start the main loop.
+Having the actual object like that button or the main window itself, it's easy to proceed just like with the manually constructed form to start the main loop.

 ## Conclusion